 General Window Tinting Rules for All Vehicles

-• Tint Application: On the windshield, darker tint may only be applied above the AS-1 line—a manufacturer’s marking that indicates the top of the critical viewing area.
+- Tint Application: On the windshield, tint may only be applied above the AS-1 line—a manufacturer’s marking that indicates the top of the critical viewing area.
 When no AS-1 line is present, Louisiana defaults to a five-inch limit measured from the top edge of the glass.

-• Light Transmission: Each window position has its own minimum VLT: 40% for front side windows, 25% for rear side windows, and 12% for the rear window (when the vehicle has dual side mirrors).
+- Light Transmission: Each window position has its own minimum VLT: more than 40% for front side windows, more than 25% for rear side windows, and more than 12% for the rear window (when the vehicle has dual side mirrors).

 Additional Louisiana Tinting Regulations

 Surface Protection Studio in Gonzales, LA, is your go-to shop for professional, law-compliant window tinting.
-We install premium Geoshield window films including ceramic, carbon, and dyed tint options.
-Every installation delivers outstanding heat rejection, 99% UV blockage, and the exact VLT you need to stay within Louisiana law.
+We install premium LLumar window films that block 99% of UV rays and reject up to 98% of infrared heat, in the exact VLT you need to stay within Louisiana law.

-With window tint packages starting at just $69.99, our team handles everything from precise VLT selection to flawless, bubble-free application.
-Call (225) 416-9588 or visit us to schedule your tint appointment today.
+Our team handles everything from precise VLT selection to flawless, bubble-free application—see the current packages on our window tint page, or call (225) 416-9588 to schedule your tint appointment today.

 Final Thoughts